 407.01 Appellate Litigation Clinic (Fall)

-Clinic students represent real clients, enter appearances in court, and operate under court-imposed deadlines.
-Consequently, if scheduling conflicts arise, work on a clinic case must take priority over extracurricular activities (such as moot court).
+- Appellate Clinic students represent real clients, enter appearances in court as student counsel, and operate under court-imposed deadlines and schedules.
+Consequently, clinical work must take priority over extracurricular activities.

 |Course Number||Course Credits||Evaluation Method||Instructor||Meeting Day/Times||Room|